Label Embedding via Low-Coherence Matrices: Label embedding by low-coherence matrices

 While Theorem \ref{thm:main} holds universally (for all distributions $P$), by considering a specific subset of distributions, we can derive a more conventional form of the excess risk bound.
-As a direct consequence of Theorem \ref{thm:main}, under the multiclass extension of the Massart noise condition \citep{massart06massart} which requires $d(X) > c$ with probability 1 for some $c$, our embedding framework achieves lossless logarithmic dimensionality reduction with respect to the 0-1 loss.
-This means that term \ref{bound:1stterm} in Theorem \ref{thm:main} will be $0$ under this condition.
-In this case, the difference $\mathcal{R}_{L, P}(f) - \mathcal{R}^*_{L, P}$ tends to $0$ as the excess risk $\mathcal{R}_{\ell, P}(f) - \mathcal{R}^*_{\ell, P}$ also approaches $0$.
-We present this result more formally with the following definition and corollary. \begin{definition} [Multiclass Massart Noise Condition] The distribution $P$ on $\cX\times\cY$ is said to satisfy the Multiclass Massart Noise Condition if and only if $\exists c > 0$ such that $P_{\cX}(d(X) > c) = 1$. \end{definition}
+As a direct consequence of Theorem \ref{thm:main}, under the multiclass extension of the Massart noise condition \citep{massart06massart}, which requires $d(X) > c$ with probability 1 for some $c$, the first and second terms in Theorem \ref{thm:main} vanish.
+In this case, we recover a conventional excess risk bound, where $\mathcal{R}_{L^G, P}(f) - \mathcal{R}^*_{L^G, P}$ tends to $0$ with $\mathcal{R}_{\ell^G, P}(f) - \mathcal{R}^*_{\ell^G, P}$.
+We now formalize this. \begin{definition} [Multiclass Massart Noise Condition] The distribution $P$ on $\cX\times\cY$ is said to satisfy the Multiclass Massart Noise Condition if and only if $\exists c > 0$ such that $P_{\cX}(d(X) \geq c) = 1$. \end{definition}